-The admin page allows the user to manage RMQ and ZMQ certificates and credentials.
+The admin page is used to set the master username and password for both admin page and VOLTTRON Central page.
+Admin page can then be used to manage RMQ and ZMQ certificates and credentials.

 Open a web browser and navigate to https://volttron-pc:8443/admin/login.html